children growing up too fast, ivana poku

-That heavy feeling in my chest when I realised my children were growing up too fast.
+Some time ago, I started feeling that heavy weight in my chest at the thought of my children growing up too fast.

 It felt like someone was ripping my heart out.